MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/governance-discovery.md

   :::image type="content" source="media/tag-as-unsanctioned.png" alt-text="Tag as unsanctioned." lightbox="media/tag-as-unsanctioned.png":::

-> [!NOTE]
+## Blocking apps with built-in streams

+If your tenant uses Microsoft Defender for Cloud Apps, once you unsanction an app it is automatically blocked.
+Moreover, you can scope blocking to specific device groups.
+For more information, see [Block apps with Microsoft Defender for Endpoint](mde-govern.md#block-apps-with-defender-for-endpoint).

-> If your tenant uses Microsoft Defender for Endpoint, Zscaler NSS, iboss, Corrata, Menlo, or Open Systems any app you mark as unsanctioned is automatically blocked by Defender for Cloud Apps, and the following sections regarding creating blocking scripts are unnecessary.
-For more information, see [Block apps with Microsoft Defender for Endpoint](mde-govern.md#block-apps-with-defender-for-endpoint), [Integrate with Zscaler](zscaler-integration.md), [Integrate with iboss](iboss-integration.md), [Integrate with Corrata](Corrata-integration.md), [Integrate with Menlo](menlo-integration.md) and [Integrate with Open Systems](open-systems-integration.md) respectively.
+Otherwise, if your tenant uses Zscaler NSS, iboss, Corrata, Menlo, or Open Systems, you can still enjoy seamless blocking capabilities once unsanctioned an app, but you cannot scope by device groups.
+For more information, see [Integrate with Zscaler](zscaler-integration.md), [Integrate with iboss](iboss-integration.md), [Integrate with Corrata](Corrata-integration.md), [Integrate with Menlo](menlo-integration.md) and [Integrate with Open Systems](open-systems-integration.md).

 ## Block apps by exporting a block script